 For me, other than creating decorative comforts for my own home, art had always been about producing a product to generate income.
 My family heritage of producing handwork for money has been a strong and compulsive influence throughout my life.
 In the past I spent many hours producing hand painted folk art pieces and marketing them at shows.
 These are a few of my handcrafted works.
 I recently crossed paths with the jug in the first image at an antiques shop.
 When I first saw it, it looked familiar, and I wondered where I had seen it before.
 Then I realized that it was one of my artistic reproductions which I had painted decades earlier.

 I left the above type of income producing ‘handwork’ behind decades ago when it was no longer a good fit in my life, and went on to study nutrition and natural health to improve my health.
-My career focus then changed to helping people to improve their health through changes in diet, lifestyle and adding natural strategies.
+My career focus then changed to helping people to improve their health like I had through changes in diet, lifestyle and adding natural strategies.

 Recently, after experiencing the loss of a friend to suicide and being thrown back into the grief process while still grieving the passing of my mother, I felt a strong need to return to the creative process to distract my mind’s focus.
 Accessing the ‘creative side of my brain’ had always helped me in times of stress in the past, and we all know that life’s stressors can add up at times and feel overwhelming.
 Over the years I had read a lot about how art was therapeutic so I made the decision that I would start painting ‘for therapy’.
 What I didn’t expect was the huge block I had getting started.
 In the past the motivation for painting, other than my home décor items, had always been to produce a product to generate income.
 My mindset had difficulty with the concept of painting for therapy, although I understood the health benefits.
 My psyche and perfectionist tendencies, influenced by my family heritage, was stuck in my old pattern of ‘produce for income’.
 It took me quite some time spent meditating and praying to start letting go of my old mind set, and allow myself to spend time painting without focusing and seeing the end product as a marketable commodity.
 This was not an easy transition for me.
 I am still meditating and praying regularly to help reprogram my brain’s previous default setting about producing art solely as an income source.